Sam Houston Park: History

-Mayor Brashear appointed Houston's first park committee to oversee the establishment of a city park in 1899.
+Mayor Samuel H. Brashear appointed Houston's first park committee to oversee the establishment of a city park in 1899.
 The 20 acre chosen for the park was landscaped into a Victorian-styled village, with footpaths leading past an old mill and across a bridge that traversed a small stream.
 The park also included a 52-year-old house that had long been used as a school.

 Brashear acquired the park land from three owners.
 Part of the land (then north of Buffalo Bayou) was So Young's former brickyard.
 Noble and Byers had owned the portion south of the bayou.
 John Maxey, the City Engineer designed the original park, which included the Kellum-Noble House on the site.
 A drive was in the original plan, with a bridge over the bayou to Young's Avenue through the former brickyard.
 Other improvements included a bandstand, a pavilion, and a conservatory.
 Adding to the landscaping of the park was a pond and an arbor.

 The Heritage Society

-The Heritage Society was founded by Houstonians Faith Bybee, Harvin Moore and Marie Phelps in 1954, and Sam Houston Park has been its home ever since.
+The Heritage Society was founded by Houstonians Faith Bybee, Harvin Moore and Marie Phelps in 1954, and Sam Houston Park has been its home, ever since.

 The purpose of the Society is to preserve the history of the community and region through preservation and restoration of historic structures, exhibition of historical artifacts, and presentation of educational programs which focus on Houston and Harris County's diverse past, and its relationship to the present and future.

 Also located in Sam Houston Park, at the corner of Bagby and Lamar Streets, is a small museum, the Heritage Society Museum, which is dedicated to preserving Houston's history.

 Historic buildings

 Several historic homes are located in the park.
-The buildings are representative of many eras, from a pre-Texas revolution cabin to an 1891 church built by German and Swiss immigrants, including the Kellum-Noble House, Houston's oldest brick dwelling, which was built by Nathaniel Kellum in 1847.
+The buildings are representative of many eras, from a pre-Texas Revolution cabin to an 1891 church built by German and Swiss immigrants, including the Kellum-Noble House, Houston's oldest brick dwelling, which was built by Nathaniel Kellum in 1847.
 Guided tours of the restored buildings are available from the Heritage Society.

+Old Place

 The Old Place is a log cabin probably built by John R. Williams, an Austin colonist, about 1823, and thought to be the oldest remaining structure in Harris County.
 It was moved from its original location on the west bank of Clear Creek in 1973 and remained at the west edge of the Park, on the shore of the pond, until September 2003, when it was relocated to higher ground on the east side of the Park.
 Rising waters from Buffalo Bayou had flooded the building numerous times over the years, and during Tropical Storm Allison in June 2001, floodwaters reached the roof.